Institute of Technology or Polytechnic

 Your first year of study will involve lots of discovery and experimentation.
 From there, you’ll build a specialist area of practice that draws inspiration from your unique creative abilities and lived experiences, while remaining ever-focused on learning through doing.

-You’ll be supported every step of the way by a team of expert professionals They will help you develop the knowledge and skills required to excel in industry.
-They will motivate you to step outside your creative comfort zone, consider different cultural perspectives – and try something new.
+You’ll be supported every step of the way by a team of expert professionals.
+They’ll help you develop the knowledge and skills required to excel in the industry, motivate you to step outside your creative comfort zone, consider different cultural perspectives – and try something new.

-In your second semester, you’ll choose an area of practice within one of our three majors – Visual Art, Design or Digital Media – and gain key skills and experiences in that area through studio projects, diverse technical workshops and in-depth contextual discussions.
+In your second semester, you’ll choose an area of practice within one of our three specialisations– Visual Art, Design or Digital Media – and gain key skills and experiences in that area through studio projects, diverse technical workshops and in-depth contextual discussions.

-Areas of practice you can choose to focus on: Design; Visual Arts; and Digital Media
+Here are some of the areas of practice you can choose to focus on:

 Highlights